Workbench Creations Blog

 Stage Two – Testing the Motors / Creating Software

 To scan the thermometer I plan to use two servo motors: one for left-right movement and one for up-down.
 The motors used for model aircraft and cars, cost in the $10 to $20 range.
-To drive the servos, we can use a PIC chip which is already has documentation on how to do this.
+To drive the servos, we can use a PIC chip.

 The last part of this project is the software that will output commands to the PIC to move the servo motors, record the position and temperature, and graph the data.
 If I was writing the software I would likely do it in VB, but that is simply because I am not much of a programmer and it's what I am most familiar with.